SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/redis.md

 1. To configure the Redis log file, locate your local `[redis.conf](https://download.redis.io/redis-stable/redis.conf)` configuration file in the database directory.
 By default, Redis logs are stored in `/var/log/redis/redis-server.log`.
 1. After determining the location of conf file, open your `redis.conf` configuration file in a text editor to modify its logging parameters as such:
    1. Specify the server verbosity level.
-The value loglevel in conf file can be set to one of the following:
+The value `loglevel` in conf file can be set to one of the following:
       * debug (a lot of information, useful for development/testing)
       * verbose (many rarely useful info, but not a mess like the debug level)
       * notice (moderately verbose, what you want in production probably)
       * warning (only very important/critical messages are logged) loglevel notice
     1. Specify the log file name.
 Also the empty string can be used to force Redis to log on the standard output.
-Note that if you use the standard output for logging but daemonize, logs will be sent to `/dev/null` logfile
+If you use the standard output for logging but daemonize, logs will be sent to `/dev/null` logfile.
 1. Save the `redis.conf` file and restart the Redis server using the command: `sudo  service redis-server restart`.

 Once the logs are configured to be written to a local file, follow the steps below to configure the collection in Sumo Logic.